kangarooqq/AAMB-score/README.md

 # AAMB Score Calculator

-A simple web-based calculator for estimating the probability of low bone mineral density (BMD) in postmenopausal women.
+A simple web-based calculator for estimating the probability of low bone mineral density (BMD) in Asian postmenopausal women.

 ---